Trump to appear in federal court after classified document indictment

-Over the weekend, former president and leading Republican presidential candidate Donald Trump addressed the 37 felony charges he’s facing — arguing that the case against him is a political one.
+Over the weekend, Trump, the leading Republican presidential candidate, addressed the 37 felony counts he faces — arguing that the case against him is a political one.

 “They’ve launched witch hunt after witch hunt,” Trump said.
 “They want to do anything they can to thwart the will of the American people.
 It’s called ‘election interference.’”

-Florida Governor Ron DeSantis, another Republican White House hopeful, also questioned the charges against Trump, asking why other politicians like Hillary Clinton didn’t face charges for having classified documents.
+Florida Gov. Ron DeSantis, another Republican White House hopeful, also questioned the charges against Trump, asking why other politicians like Hillary Clinton didn’t face charges for having classified documents.

-The special counsel leading the case against Trump says the Justice Department is applying the laws fairly.
+The special counsel leading the case against Trump said the Justice Department is applying the laws fairly.

 “We have one set of laws in this country, and they apply to everyone,” Special Counsel Jack Smith said.